 When Mycroft Holmes came first in his exams, earning himself a place as the youngest-ever entrant in one of the country's most elite and prestigious secondary schools, his proud mother told him to name whatever he liked as a treat.
 She would never have made such a rash offer to her younger son (who, at three, was already demanding cadavers on which to experiment), but she expected Mycroft would request a new piano, or perhaps the expensive set of British political anthologies he had had his eye on for some time.

-She was flabbergasted when her sensible, languid son instead asked for a puppy.
+She was gobsmacked when her sensible, languid son instead asked for a puppy.

 In truth, Mycroft was not interested in the antics of a clumsy puppy.
-He had recently, however, become very interested in the history of the Kennel Club and of dog showing.
-Already aspiring, at age ten, one day to move in circles of power among the elite, an intelligent interest in purebred dogs promised to be a dignified, correct and worthy hobby, and one not requiring a disinterested owner to engage overmuch in "legwork" (there were trainers and handlers for that sort of thing).
+He had recently, however, become very interested in the history of the Kennel Club and dog showing.
+Already aspiring (at age ten) one day to move in circles of power among the elite, an intelligent interest in purebred dogs promised to be a dignified, correct, and worthy hobby, and one not requiring a disinterested owner to engage overmuch in "legwork" (there were trainers and handlers for that sort of thing).

-To Mycroft's infinite disgust, Tam O'Shanter, while perfectly friendly with him and his parents, attached himself to the three-year-old boy with the sort of fierce devotion and utter adoration that inspires the legendary dog stories favored by any child that has ever coveted a canine of his or her own.
-The puppy could not bear to have Sherlock out of his sight; he would sit by the hour, eager and alert, looking up into the little boy's face as he played with his chemistry set or practiced his violin, watching it with never fading attention, studying it, following with the keenest interest each fleeting expression, every movement or shift in feature, his heart shining out of his soft brown eyes in utter adoration.
-He would follow Sherlock wherever the boy went, from the moment he woke to the moment he was put to bed, and did all he could to remain with Sherlock while the child slept.
+To Mycroft's infinite disgust, Tam O'Shanter, while perfectly friendly with Mycroft and his parents, attached himself to the three-year-old boy with the sort of fierce devotion and utter adoration that inspires the legendary dog stories favored by any child that has ever coveted a canine of his or her own.
+The puppy could not bear to have Sherlock out of his sight; he would sit by the hour, eager and alert, looking up into the little boy's face as he played with his chemistry set or practiced his violin, watching it with never fading attention, studying it, following with the keenest interest each fleeting expression, every movement or shift in feature, his heart shining out of his soft brown eyes with profound worship.
+He would follow Sherlock wherever the boy went, from the moment the boy woke to the moment he was put to bed, and did all he could to remain with Sherlock while the child slept.

 Sherlock, for his part, was delighted with this attention.
-Neither he nor Mycroft had had the pleasure of childhood friendships; their keen intellects set them apart from other children, making them objects of suspicion, jealousy and disdain.
+Neither he nor Mycroft had had the pleasure of childhood friendships.
+Their keen intellects set them apart from other children, making them objects of suspicion, jealousy and disdain.
 Mycroft coped by turning to his books and looking down on lesser intellects with haughtiness, considering himself above them.
-Sherlock tried to follow his big brother's example, but had rather a harder time of it…while Mycroft was content with his own company and possessed of the ability to blend in (or at least not stand out too much), Sherlock secretly desired friends, but his restless energy and outspoken behavior made him even more off-putting than Mycroft.
+Sherlock tried to follow his big brother's example, but had rather a harder time of it…while Mycroft was content with his own company and possessed of the ability to blend in (or at least not stand out too much), Sherlock secretly desired friends, but his restless energy and outspoken behavior made him even more off-putting than his elder brother.

-The puppy gave Sherlock the companionship the boy craved on his terms: Sherlock wanted to be adored and admired, the puppy adored and admired him; Sherlock wanted faithfulness and devotion, the puppy was loyal and trusting to the point of stupidity, following Sherlock into all manner of ridiculous adventures and ignoring its own instincts towards self-preservation; Sherlock wanted someone to listen to his long-winded, rapid-fire "observations," the puppy never grew tired of listening to Sherlock, sitting enthralled long after the rest of the family's patience was outstripped by Sherlock's prattling, its ears pricked, head tilted to the side, worshipful brown eyes alight with the eagerness to understand.
+The puppy gave Sherlock the companionship the boy craved on his terms: Sherlock wanted to be adored and admired, the puppy adored and admired him; Sherlock wanted faithfulness and devotion, the puppy was loyal to a fault and trusting almost to the point of stupidity, following Sherlock into all manner of ridiculous adventures in direct opposition to his own instincts towards self-preservation; Sherlock wanted someone to listen to his long-winded, rapid-fire "observations," the puppy never grew tired of listening to Sherlock, sitting enthralled long after the rest of the family's patience was outstripped by Sherlock's prattling, his floppy ears pricked, head tilted to the side, worshipful brown eyes alight with the eagerness to understand.

-Though Mycroft was disappointed and hurt by this turn of events, he did what he usually did in such situations – affected an attitude of superiority, pretending (and sometimes almost believing) that it all mattered very little to him, that he was above such things.
-When Sherlock, newly enamored with tales of pirates sailing the high seas, renamed the puppy "Redbeard," Mycroft had hidden his bitter anger behind a show of scorn for his younger brother's childishness.
+Though Mycroft was disappointed and (secretly) hurt by this turn of events, he did what he usually did in such situations: he affected an attitude of superiority, pretending (and sometimes almost believing) that it all mattered very little to him – that he was above such things.
+And when Sherlock, newly enamored with tales of pirates sailing the high seas, renamed the puppy "Redbeard," Mycroft hid his bitter resentment behind a show of scorn for his younger brother's childishness.

-Mycroft, who was rather fond of his little brother, agreed, and assured his mother that, in truth, he was really too old for puppies, nor would he have time for such things from now on, and it was best for all concerned that Tam O'Shanter – that is, Redbeard – be Sherlock's dog.
+Mycroft, who was rather fond of his little brother, agreed, and assured his mother that, in truth, he was really too old for puppies.
+He acknowledged that he would have little time for such things from now on, and that it was best for all concerned that Tam O'Shanter – that is, Redbeard – be Sherlock's dog.